devTobbe/krusti/README.md

 # Krusti 🦀🃏

- Wrapper for the AnkiConnect API
+ Very basic and incomplete wrapper for the AnkiConnect API